Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Melbourne’s laneways and street art

-The laneway is the starting point for our self-guided street art tour [+map] which is a must for graffiti art lovers and a great route to follow to see many of the city’s best spaces.
+The laneway is the starting point for our self-guided street art tour [+map] — worth following if you want to see the best of the city’s street art in one go.

-Continue strolling a few more laneways, we think AC/DC Lane and Duckworth Place are must-sees too.
+From here, continue through a few more laneways.
+AC/DC Lane and Duckworth Place are both worth the detour.

 There are some excellent street art tours if you are keen to learn more.